CMI Management and Leadership Courses (Level 5)

 - A Certificate in Management & Leadership which is made up of 3 units can be completed in 6 - 9 months.

-- A Diploma in Management & Leadership can be completed with a minimum combination of 6 units over a 9 - 12 month period.
+- A Diploma in Management & Leadership can be completed with a combination of up to 8 units over a 12 - 15 month period.

-- An Extended Diploma in Management & Leadership is constructed of nine unites which when studied will take between 12 - 18 months to complete although you can choose to study at a faster or slower pace to suit your requirements.
+- An Extended Diploma in Management & Leadership is constructed of up to 12 units which when studied will take between 15 - 18 months to complete although you can choose to study at a faster or slower pace to suit your requirements.

 We commit ourselves to support all Professional Academy students for up to a maximum of two years as standard.